 That’s why you’ll sometimes see renewable energy offsets at costs as low as $5 per tonne of CO2 – it’s a well-known and accepted type of project with lots of existing buyers, and the cost of the materials needed has come down massively in recent years.

-The VCM, like any other market, is impacted by supply and demand.
+Like any other market, carbon credit prices are impacted by supply and demand.

 As we’ve seen, many of the more innovative, permanent carbon removal projects are newly formed and in the early stages of development.
 This means the supply of carbon credits for these project types is low, because there simply aren’t that many credits out there to be sold yet, and therefore those that do exist are more expensive.
 As existing projects scale up, and new projects arise, supply will increase and costs should come down.